MidgardOS/midgardos.github.io/docs/MidgardOS/Prerequisites.md

 After creating the virtual machine, install the OS in 'Server only' text mode.
 After boot, set up the following configuration elements:

 1. MidgardOS will use the unified CGroup v2 heirarchy, the host OS' system needs to support this inetead of the legacy hybrid hierarchy.
-To support this, add the `systemd.unified_cgroup_hierarchy=1` flag on the host's kernel command line
+To support this, add the `systemd.unified_cgroup_hierarchy=1` flag on the host's kernel command line if required.

 | Navigation |||
 | --- | --- | ---: |